flotpython/exos-ds/notebooks/numpy-tps/n-body/.teacher/README-n-body-corrige-nb.md

     one can provide a collection of N colors to use for each body if not provided this is randomized

+    also the optional scale parameter is used as a constant multiplier to obtain the final size of each dot on the figure
     """
     pass
 ```